3fOhorky/3fOhorky/README.md

-# Hello! 👋 I'm Stjepan Hrvoje Horvat
+# Hello! 👋 I'm Stjepan Hrvoje Horvat...

-I'm a seasoned full-stack developer specializing in the .NET ecosystem with a recent passion for blockchain development.
+...a seasoned full-stack developer specializing in the .NET ecosystem with a recent passion for blockchain development.
 Over the years, I've played key roles in developing closed-source, mid-size, enterprise-grade projects, with two of those rooted in a blockchain.
 Recently, I've fast-tracked my blockchain aptitude, gaining valuable experience from bootcamps and hackathons.

 ## 🔍 About Me